arparaschiv/solar-coronal-inversion/docs/source/glossary.rst

 	Pixel
 		A 2D representation for a signal integrating area.
 This is equivalent to a LOS integration of a voxel.
 This is also the fundamental storage datatype for Python/Numpy arrays.
 In this document we refer to pixels when discussing data/array elements.

+	POS
+		Plane Of Sky.
+In CLE references this direction is correspondent to the zy-plane.
+The CLE :math:`\vartheta` angle traverses this direction.
+In the observer geometry, the :math:`\Phi_B` angle traverses this direction.

 	Radiative transfer
 	    Transfer of electromagnetic radiation through a medium.